w6678w/showtime-plugins-1/youtube/README.markdown

 - Enhancement: Use id tag to identify content

 ## Changelog:
+### 2.2:
+- Add: Support for Live Streaming videos using HLS
+- Add: Show videos that authenticated user liked
+- Add: Authentication for API v3
+- Enhancement: Improved User Profile (WIP)
+- Enhancement: Started work to upgrade plugin from API v2 to v3

+### 2.0.4:
+- Fix: After an upgrade, the plugin would fail sometimes to boot up

+### 2.0.3:
+- Fix: Error messages would not be parsed correctly

+### 2.0.2:
+- Fix: Video playback became broken (thanks alexandrezia)

+### 2.0.1:
+- Fix: The plugin didn't work under MAC OS X

 ### 2.0:
 - Add: Support for Continuous Playback (needs to activate setting in Showtime's Video Playback Settings)